harrisonlab/phytophthora_fragariae/README.md

 ```
 strain: A4      species: P.fragariae
-the total number of SigP gene is:       11,042
+the total number of SigP gene is:       11,021
-the number of unique SigP gene is:      3,751
+the number of unique SigP gene is:      3,743
-the number of SigP-RxLR genes are:      379
+the number of SigP-RxLR genes are:      390
-the number of SigP-RxLR-EER genes are:  189
+the number of SigP-RxLR-EER genes are:  190

 strain: Bc16    species: P.fragariae
-the total number of SigP gene is:       12,785
+the total number of SigP gene is:       12,764
-the number of unique SigP gene is:      4,300
+the number of unique SigP gene is:      4,270
-the number of SigP-RxLR genes are:      449
+the number of SigP-RxLR genes are:      460
-the number of SigP-RxLR-EER genes are:  207
+the number of SigP-RxLR-EER genes are:  210

 strain: Bc1     species: P.fragariae
-the total number of SigP gene is:       11,152
+the total number of SigP gene is:       11,163
-the number of unique SigP gene is:      3,765
+the number of unique SigP gene is:      3,771
-the number of SigP-RxLR genes are:      382
+the number of SigP-RxLR genes are:      384
 the number of SigP-RxLR-EER genes are:  192

 strain: Bc23    species: P.fragariae
-the total number of SigP gene is:       11,043
+the total number of SigP gene is:       11,257
-the number of unique SigP gene is:      3,731
+the number of unique SigP gene is:      3,796
-the number of SigP-RxLR genes are:      372
+the number of SigP-RxLR genes are:      385
-the number of SigP-RxLR-EER genes are:  191
+the number of SigP-RxLR-EER genes are:  198

 strain: Nov27   species: P.fragariae
-the total number of SigP gene is:       11,113
+the total number of SigP gene is:       11,072
-the number of unique SigP gene is:      3,772
+the number of unique SigP gene is:      3,765
-the number of SigP-RxLR genes are:      375
+the number of SigP-RxLR genes are:      373
-the number of SigP-RxLR-EER genes are:  187
+the number of SigP-RxLR-EER genes are:  185

 strain: Nov5    species: P.fragariae
-the total number of SigP gene is:       11,110
+the total number of SigP gene is:       11,016
-the number of unique SigP gene is:      3,762
+the number of unique SigP gene is:      3,729
-the number of SigP-RxLR genes are:      388
+the number of SigP-RxLR genes are:      379
-the number of SigP-RxLR-EER genes are:  194
+the number of SigP-RxLR-EER genes are:  190

 strain: Nov71   species: P.fragariae
-the total number of SigP gene is:       11,135
+the total number of SigP gene is:       11,131
-the number of unique SigP gene is:      3,763
+the number of unique SigP gene is:      3,752
-the number of SigP-RxLR genes are:      389
+the number of SigP-RxLR genes are:      387
-the number of SigP-RxLR-EER genes are:  190
+the number of SigP-RxLR-EER genes are:  189

 strain: Nov77   species: P.fragariae
-the total number of SigP gene is:       11,085
+the total number of SigP gene is:       11,187
-the number of unique SigP gene is:      3,750
+the number of unique SigP gene is:      3,764
-the number of SigP-RxLR genes are:      357
+the number of SigP-RxLR genes are:      370
-the number of SigP-RxLR-EER genes are:  170
+the number of SigP-RxLR-EER genes are:  180

 strain: Nov9    species: P.fragariae
-the total number of SigP gene is:       11,302
+the total number of SigP gene is:       11,205
-the number of unique SigP gene is:      3,809
+the number of unique SigP gene is:      3,790
-the number of SigP-RxLR genes are:      375
+the number of SigP-RxLR genes are:      378
-the number of SigP-RxLR-EER genes are:  191
+the number of SigP-RxLR-EER genes are:  188

 strain: ONT3    species: P.fragariae
-the total number of SigP gene is:       12,473
+the total number of SigP gene is:       12,584
-the number of unique SigP gene is:      4,297
+the number of unique SigP gene is:      4,335
 the number of SigP-RxLR genes are:      395
 the number of SigP-RxLR-EER genes are:  191

 strain: SCRP245_v2      species: P.fragariae
-the total number of SigP gene is:       11,935
+the total number of SigP gene is:       12,075
-the number of unique SigP gene is:      4,078
+the number of unique SigP gene is:      4,136
-the number of SigP-RxLR genes are:      383
+the number of SigP-RxLR genes are:      388
 the number of SigP-RxLR-EER genes are:  189
 ```